teuben/nemo/docs/source/amuse.rst

 ==============

-AMUSE (Astrophysical Multipurpose Software Environment) originates some ideas from it predecessors: ACS, StarLab and NEMO, but uses the python language.
+AMUSE (Astrophysical Multipurpose Software Environment) originates some ideas from it spredecessors: ACS, StarLab and NEMO, but uses the python language.
 Another feature of AMUSE is that python is also the *glue* shell between legacy codes that can orchestrate simulations taking components from different codes.